Mysterious Intruder: Plot

 Taggart and Burns question Gale, inform him that Pontos is dead and return his shoe.
 When he refuses to cooperate, they arrest him, but release him a little later (hoping he will lead them somewhere).
 He goes to see Hanson and finally gets her to admit that what she is after is worth $200,000.
 When there is a knock on the door, he hides and finds a newspaper clipping indicating that a magnate has offered $100,000 each for two wax cylinder recordings legendary Swedish singer Jenny Lind made shortly before her death.

 Meanwhile, the real Elora Lund goes to the police.
 Taggert and Burns send her to see Gale to try to find out what he knows.
 She remembers the recordings; Gale offers to secure them for 25% of their value.
 He persuades her to stay with his associate Rose Deming while he does so.

 James Summers, the manager of the apartment building in which Hanson lives, finds her strangled body in her closet.
 The police figure Gale is guilty, as he was seen leaving her apartment around the time of the murder.
 Joan Hill, Gale's secretary, warns him he is a wanted man.

 He heads to Stillwell's place, finding his neighbor and friend, Mr. Brown, dead too.
-Down in the basement, he sees Summers and an accomplice.
+In the basement of Brown's Brass Shop, he sees Summers and an accomplice.
 They have found the recordings.
 Summers offers to cut Gale in, but Gale does not like what happened to Summers' other partners: Hanson and Pontos.
 A gunfight breaks out.
-Gale shoots Summers, grabs the recordings and flees.
-He telephones police headquarters and announces he has the recordings.
+Gale grabs the recordings and runs upstairs where he telephones police headquarters and announces he has the recordings.
 When he hears someone coming after him, he fires.
 He is shot and killed ... by the police.
 Taggart notes that one of the shots has shattered the recordings.